Club Adventures Logo

 Travel insurance

-For travellers who reside within the European Union, Switzerland or USA the requirement to purchase travel insurance cannot be compulsory.
-However the purchase of travel insurance is still highly recommended, and travellers from these regions who decline travel insurance when travelling outside of their home region must sign a Travel Insurance Waiver Form at the Group Meeting, recognizing personal responsibility for emergency medical and repatriation costs should they arise.
+For travellers who reside within the European Union, Switzerland or the USA, the requirement to purchase travel insurance cannot be compulsory.
+However, the purchase of travel insurance is still highly recommended, and each country you visit may have its own specific entry requirements.
+For example, some mandate travel health insurance for all foreign travellers, regardless of their nationality.
+Travellers from the European Union, Switzerland or the USA who decline travel insurance when travelling outside their home region must sign a Travel Insurance Waiver Form at the Group Meeting, recognizing personal responsibility for emergency medical and repatriation costs should they arise.

 For assistance with travel insurance or other services, please visit the link below: